Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion: Methods

+Moreover, for all undersampling patterns, the resulting coil sensitivity profiles were used for an $\ell_1$-Wavlet regularized SENSE reconstruction.
+As a reference to evaluate these reconstructions, we used the fully-sampled data, and coil combined images were computed using ESPIRiT coils estimated from a $24\times24$ AC region.

+To demonstrate the efficiency NLINV as a coil sensitivity estimation method, we measured the time to estimate the coil sensitivities with a $15\times15$ AC region for all 256 slices of the dataset using ESPIRiT, PISCO\cite{Lobos_IEEETrans.Med.Imaging_2024} and NLINV with and without phase pole correction.
+For all methods, the number of threads used per slice was set to one on an Intel Xeon Gold 6136 CPU.
+For PISCO, we used the Matlab implementation\footnote{\url{https://github.com/ralobos/PISCO}, Commit 986a00b} with and without interpolation of the final coil sensitivities from a low resolution grid.
+Default parameters were used, except for the threshold of the singular values which, was set to $0.001$, and the FFT based computation of the calibration matrix, which was disabled due to a too large approximation error on this small AC region, leading to poor coil sensitivities.
+For NLINV, we estimated coils using the full resolution and on a low resolution $48\times48$ grid.

 Phase pole correction was also tested for changing coil sensitivities in interactive real-time MRI.
 Radial FLASH data ($\mathrm{TR}/\mathrm{TE}=2.06/\SI{0.76}{ms}$) was acquired with a turn based scheme with 13 spokes per frame and 5 turns \cite{Uecker_NMRBiomed._2010} for in total $\SI{32}{s}$, i.e. 1200 frames.
 The imaging slice was changed interactively during the acquisition to trigger a phase poles in the reconstruction.
 Gradient delays were corrected using RING \cite{Rosenzweig_Magn.Reson.Med._2018a} and the data was compressed to 8 virtual coils using geometric coil compression \cite{Zhang_Magn.Reson.Med._2013,Schaten_MagnResonMaterPhy_2024}.
-Real-time images were reconstructed using real-time NLINV \cite{Uecker_Magn.Reson.Med._2010} implemented in BART's streaming framework \cite{Schaten_MagnResonMaterPhy_2024} with and without phase pole correction using 6 Gauss-Newton steps.
-Phase pole correction was performed after the last Gauss-Newton, such that it takes effect in the following frames.
+Real-time images were reconstructed using real-time NLINV \cite{Uecker_Magn.Reson.Med._2010} implemented in BART's streaming framework \cite{Schaten_MagnResonMaterPhy_2024} with and without phase pole correction using 6 Gauss-Newton steps, allowing for reconstruction in real time.
+Phase pole correction was performed after the last step, such that the correction is refined in the following frames.